Start Early

 A good place to do this is in your essays or personal statements, particularly when the prompt asks you about your goals.
 Review each prompt carefully, and address all parts of the prompt directly in your response.
 Be specific to you, and the program you have chosen.

 Successful applicants explain how their chosen program will help them achieve their study abroad goals.
-Why is this program uniquely suited to help you achieve your academic, professional, and personal goals?
+Why is this program uniquely suited to help you achieve your academic, professional, personal goals?

 Demonstrate Your Preparation